eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 XML Structure
 ^^^^^^^^^^^^^

-The XML Types definition (`<types>`, types tag) in the XML file can be placed similary to the profiles tag.
+The XML Types definition (`<types>`, types tag) in the XML file can be placed similarly to the profiles tag.
-It can be a stand-alone XML Types file or be a child of the fastrtps xml root tag (`<dds>`).
+It can be a stand-alone XML Types file or be a child of the fastrtps XML root tag (`<dds>`).
 Inside the types tag, must be one or more type tags (`<type>`).

 Stand-Alone: